-- In 1981 a F3 tornado struck, resulting in just 3 injuries and very little reported property damage. - In June 2011, a F3 tornado struck Massachusetts.
+- In June 2011, a F3 tornado struck Massachusetts.
 Few deaths were reported, all in Hampden County.
-No deaths were reported in Worcester County.
+No deaths were reported in Worcester County. - In August 2018, this was an F1 tornado that impacted Webster and Dudley.
+Some buildings were damaged with power outages and downed trees as a result of the tornado.

-Figure 7 - Above: NASA released this image of part of the 39-mile-long tornado track through southcentral Mass.
+Figure 7 - Above: NASA released this image of part of the 39-mile-long tornado track through south-central Mass.
 The image was captured June 5, 2011 by Landsat 5 satellite.